180D-FW-2021/Team6/README.md

 Speech_tts: Text to speech code

-How to run readme:
+How to run project:
-Start the file in the Multiprocessing folder then start the PytesseractTest.py file in OCR folder to take the picture of the image.
-To take the picture press 's' and press 'q' to exit.
-Once the text is processed and sent say start in the file to start the text reading.
-You can then use your voice to start and stop.
-Can also you hand gestures thumbs up and hand up to start and stop.
-The imu is controlled with the file in the page flipper folder that will flip the page when the voice is finished reading.
+- Start the "laptop.py" file in the Multiprocessing folder on user's laptop.
+- After mounting textbook under camera/webcam, start the PytesseractTest.py file in OCR folder to take the picture of the image.
+To take a picture, press 's' and press 'q' to exit.
+- Upload the "IMU_Classifier.ino" file in the IMUGestureControl folder to your Arduino 33 BLE Sense to enable IMU gesture control.
+- Upload the "esp_flip.ino" file in the page_flipper folder to your ESP32 to enable page flipping.
+- Once text has is processed, say "start" into user's laptop's microphone to begin the text reading.
+- Use "start", "stop" voice commands or thumbs up and hand up to start and stop the text reading.
+- Once the reading is done, shake the Arduino 33 BLE Sense controller right or left to enable robotic page flipping to begin reading the next page.